saumitra1998/NotesApp/README.md

-# NotesApp : Create and Save Notes
+# NotesApp : Create, Edit and Save Notes

 NotesApp is a simple application to perform CRUD operations.